Ecumenical and Interreligious Unity

 Mark 12:29-31

-Episcopalians take this twofold mandate with utmost seriousness.
+Episcopalians take the twofold mandate, "Love God with all your heart, soul, mind, and strength; and, love your neighbor as yourselves," with utmost seriousness.
 It informs our Baptismal Covenant promise to

 “strive for justice and peace among all people,” and to “respect the dignity of every human being.”
 (BCP 851)